Szybet/WatchySourcingHub/README.md

 A: ~~**I do not know.** Now I'm talking about the one seller I'm linking.
 I was talking to someone who knows what a schematic is ( That's rare too ).
 He was a human too so I'm happy with the service.
 Delivered without issues, device works without issues too.
 Many other people were very happy with their watch.
 They praised the seller for communication that it was better than SQFMI.
 When they changed to the 2.0 version from the USB-C one, the communication and tranfer was clear.
 No one was dissatisfied.~~ At this point so many people bought the device that there is no risk basically.
 But well, the crossed out text still is true

-# Contact
+# Contact and the community
 for any questions, you can create a github issue here or catch me on:
 - Quill OS [Matrix space](https://matrix.to/#/#inkbox-os-project:matrix.org) or [Discord server](https://discord.com/invite/uSWtWbY23m)
-- Because of the lack of moderation on the official watchy server, while also banning random people without giving any reason I don't feel comfortable with advertising it here, We created an alternative, a community drived <a href="https://discord.gg/6PUmRXZRGD">discord server: *atchy community</a>
+- Because of the lack of moderation on the official watchy server, while also ~~banning random people without giving any reason~~ other reasons I don't feel comfortable with advertising it here, We created an alternative, a community drived <a href="https://discord.gg/6PUmRXZRGD">discord server: *atchy community</a>